sentry-demos/django/README.md

 `rm -r django_example` will delete the virtualenv directory containing all the installed Python packages.

 ## Contributing
+To keep the demo light, many key Django features were commented out of the generated code.
+In particular, no ORM models are defined so there is no need to create or apply migrations.
+(A sqlite database file may get generated but it's safe to delete.)

+> Note: This demo uses Django 1.11 which is a "long-term support" (LTS) release but not the latest version.
+This was selected on the assumption that existing applications might not have upgraded yet.
+The procedure for integrating Raven/Sentry with Django 2.0+ should be very similar.

 Sentry is open source!
 Want to get started contributing to Sentry?
 Our [internal documentation](https://docs.sentry.io/internal/) has you covered.